automl/CARP-S/README.md

 ```bash
 make install-dev
 ```

+### Additional Data Download

+For some benchmarks, it is additionally necessary to download data, such as surrogate models, in order to run the benchmark:

+-   For HPOB, you can download the surrogate benchmarks with
+    ```bash
+    bash container_recipes/benchmarks/HPOB/download_data.sh
+    ```

+-   For MFPBench, you can download the surrogate benchmarks with
+    ```bash
+    bash container_recipes/benchmarks/MFPBench/download_data.sh
+    ```

+-   For YAHPO, you can download the required surrogate benchmarks and meta-data with
+    ```bash
+    bash container_recipes/benchmarks/YAHPO/prepare_yahpo.sh
+    ```

 ## Minimal Example
 Once the requirements for both an optimizer and a benchmark, e.g. `SMAC2.0` and `BBOB`, are installed, you can run